The myths (and sexism) behind the first person to see our risen Lord.

 The whore myth.

-We don’t know that Luke and John told the same story.
-I’m pretty sure they’re not, ’cause of some telling differences.
+We don’t know that Luke and John are sharing the same story.
+I’m pretty sure they’re not, ’cause of some significant differences.
 Namely how the woman in Luke anointed Jesus’s feet in repentance, but Mary anointed Jesus’s feet in gratitude.

-But Gregory believed they were the same story, which therefore meant Mary the Bethanite was some sort of sinner whom Jesus had to forgive.
+But Gregory believed they’re the same story, which therefore means Mary the Bethanite was some sort of sinner whom Jesus had to forgive.
 And since Mary the Magdalene had seven devils in her for some reason, Gregory also concluded both Marys were the same woman.

 The sinful woman in Luke: John calls her Mary.
 We believe her to be the Mary from whom Mark says seven demons were thrown out.